ajtran303/portfolio-ui/content/projects/case-study-lyrical-analysis.md

 ---
-title: "Case Study: Artist Lyrical Analysis"
+title: "Case Study: Lyrical Analysis"
 order: 5
 ---

-## Case Study: Artist Lyrical Analysis
+## Case Study: Lyrical Analysis

 ### Overview

 A full-stack web application that performs NLP on song lyrics to discover hidden themes, analyze sentiment patterns, and identify lyrical motifs.
-Users search for an artist, select an album, and receive comprehensive lyrical analysis: making NLP accessible to anyone curious about the deeper patterns in music.
+Users search for an artist or an album, and receive comprehensive lyrical analysis: making NLP accessible to anyone curious about the deeper patterns in music.

 ### Technical Challenges & Solutions